 Since 2018, Laura has been a Lecturer in Social Policy at Loughborough University.
 She specialises on poverty, inequality, and living standards.

-In 2016, Laura gave a TEDx talk titled “Things about your PhD nobody told you about” which has been seen more than 600,000 times.
+In 2016, Laura gave a TEDx talk titled “Things about your PhD nobody told you about” which has been seen more than 1.5 million times.
 She has also been an online lecturer for the Inter-American Development Bank and a researcher for the European Project Nopoor.